Finding polygon slivers

 Move the Thinness Ratio slider to the position that best describes the thinness of a sliver polygon.

-The farther right the slider is moved, the thicker the polygon must be to be recognized as a sliver.
+The farther right the slider is moved, the thicker the polygon must be so it is defined as a sliver.

 Type a value in the Maximum Polygon Area text box.